The fitness tracker craze doesn’t show any signs of slowing down. Here are a few tips on how to get the most out of your device.

 Learning how much you exercise each day can help motivate you to increase your goals, but you need to keep your momentum and slowly build on your original targets.

 Make sure you build your goals gradually, instead of making unrealistic plans.
 Most fitness trackers can help you set these targets and goals.
-You can also find third-party apps such as Endomondo that will support your game plan, whether you’re walking, running, stepping or biking.
+You can also find third-party apps that will support your game plan, whether you’re walking, running, stepping or biking.

 3. Competition is healthy